 - Thoughts have remarkable power.
 Does a thought somehow go straight out of our head and attract back to us what is similar?
 Do we simply get more of what we think about most?
 I think so — we just don't run the game plan, instead we get to be a passenger and can enjoy the view and the surprises that often appear along the way.
 Our thoughts create ideas, that can become actions, which create outcomes.
 Focus on working towards making great outcomes.

 - The quality of life we inhabit at any particular time seems to result from what we truly expect.
-So for example, if we expect to never have enough, or to fail constantly, perhaps we affect conditions around us sufficiently to create the circumstances which conspire to support our beliefs.
+At first glance, that sounds weird.
+For example, if we expect to never have enough, or to fail constantly, perhaps we affect conditions around us sufficiently to create the circumstances which conspire to support our beliefs.
 In the same way, if we expect the best, most positive outcomes, irrespective of our current situation, guess what can happen?
+But outcomes also have their own timescale.

 - The booby prize: our subconscious mind.
-I do believe that our subconscious mind has a lot more power and influence on our lives than we may realize.
-Perhaps our subconscious thinking is even responsible for most of what happens to us.
+I do believe that our subconscious mind has a lot more power and influence on our lives than we may realise.
+Our attitudes shape our thoughts.
+Perhaps in many instances, our subconscious thinking is even responsible for most of what happens to us.
 For example, we may not even be aware that we may be "putting the brakes on" on a result we dearly want.
 How?
 On a conscious level in the company of others, we can have have a remarkably positive mindset, working properly and doing all that can benefit our goals.
 Yet when alone "with our thoughts" we can be running the opposite film score in our subconscious mind.
 Result: we wonder why we don't get the results we seek when we seem to be doing all that we should be doing.

 How We Can Develop "Prosperity Thinking"